At Unity Theatre

 Fresh Air and Mountain Views!
 Mountain escape for a week in Durango, Colorado Condo.

 Located at the top of Cascade Village, the 1940-sq-ft two story condo sleeps eight in comfort.
 The main level has a large living room with wood-burning fireplace and wet bar, dining area with seating for eight, balcony, breakfast area and fully equipped kitchen, and a private suite with queen bedroom, full bathroom and laundry room.
 The second floor has two bedrooms, Your master suite with king bed, a deck with unobstructed views of the 14,000-foot Needle Mountains, large bathroom with both shower and oversize jetted tub.
 The second bedroom upstairs has twin trundle beds and the loft has a queen sleeper sofa.
 In between the two is the third full bathroom.
-There are three TV’s with Blu-ray DVD player – in the living room, master and loft.
-Wi-fi and plenty of board games for the children.
+There are three TV’s (Blu-ray DVD player), wi-fi and plenty of board games for the children.
 Covered parking is available directly below the condo with private locked access for storing your supplies and equipment, perfect for both winter and summer family vacations.
 To be used by September 2019.

 Donated by Rick Perkins